guedes/faker_fdw/README.md

 ## Installing

-You must install few dependencies related to PostgreSQL and
+You must install a few dependencies related to PostgreSQL and
 Python: `multicorn`, `fake-factory` then `fake_fdw`.

 In Debian this is as easy as: